Shoonya-Dev/ShoonyaApi-AmiBroker/README.md

 ## Contact us

-For any queries, feel free to reach us , email at apisupport@finvasia.in or call at 0172-4740000 & also Just visit our website there is a Live chat option.
+For any queries, feel free to reach us , email at apisupport@shoonya.com or call at 0172-4740000 & also Just visit our website there is a Live chat option.